Living in Canada offers plenty of great perks. It has glorious scenery, interesting culture, high quality of living, and plenty more besides.

-A downside of a more temperate climate, however, are mosquitoes.
+A downside of the more temperate climates, however, is mosquitoes.
 These are another aspect of Canadian life to be dreaded.

-In terms of paperwork moving to and living in Canada involves a very weighty visa process, with all expats restricted by red tape from just moving to live, work or retire in Canada.
+In terms of paperwork, moving to Canada involves a very weighty visa process.
+All expats can expect to encounter red tape when moving to live, work or retire in Canada.

-As anyone who has been through the process knows, the immigration process can be stressful, it is time-consuming, it does require patience.
+As anyone who has been through the Canadian visa process knows, immigration can be stressful, it is time-consuming, it does require patience.
 Yet when it’s all done and dusted there is a real feeling of achievement.

 Taxation in Canada can be high.
-However, there are many aspects of one’s working life that can be offset against income tax for example.
+However, many aspects of one’s working life can be offset against income tax, for example.

-Expats who are new to understanding the Canadian tax system are highly recommended to employ an accountant and to carefully research everything that can be offset against their tax bill.
+Expats who are new to the Canadian tax system will benefit from hiring an accountant and carefully research everything that can be offset against their tax bill.

 There are five general visa types that you can apply for if you want to live permanently in Canada depending on your status.

-The first one is the most popular and it’s the skilled worker and professionals class.
+The first one is the most popular: the skilled worker and professionals class.
 Under this visa class, you can apply for a visa if you have a job offer already or if you want to move to work in Canada.

 The other visa types are investors, entrepreneurs and self-employed persons – this category is for people who will start a business in Canada, employ people and generate revenue for the nation.